 - Praise original thought – unusual suggestions improve the creativity of the final solution

 Once every idea has been presented and critiqued, put all the sketches up on the wall (with their sticky notes attached), grouped by similarity of ideas.
-Now everyone “dot votes” the concepts to determine the best ideas.
+Now everyone “dot votes” the concepts to determine the most suitable ideas.

 At this point, you can choose one of three options:

-- Do another round of individual sketching, where each person incorporates elements of everyone else's ideas, followed by another group critique session.
+- Do another round of individual sketching or sketching in pairs, where each person or pair incorporates elements of everyone else’s ideas, followed by another group critique session.

 - Create a sketch as a team that incorporates the best ideas (if you have a small team).